 The Future Technologies Partition is currently split into two different cluster installations with different hardware components, different cluster management software stacks and different login nodes.

 FTP is a distributed memory parallel computer consisting of multiple individual servers called "nodes".
 Nodes are divided into two clusters, one supports ARM instruction set and the other supports x86.
-Each node has either two Intel Xeon processors or one ARM processor, at least 32 GB of local memory, local NVMe SSD disks and two high-performance network adapters.
+Each node has either two Intel Xeon processors or up to two ARM processors, at least 32 GB of local memory, local NVMe or SATA SSD disks and two high-performance network adapters.
 All nodes are connected by an extremely fast, low-latency InfiniBand 4X HDR interconnect.
 In addition two large parallel file systems are connected to FTP.

 The operating system installed on every node is Red Hat Enterprise Linux (RHEL) 8.x.
 On top of this operating system, a set of (open source) software components like Slurm has been installed.
 Some of these components are of special interest to end users and are briefly discussed here.
 Others are mostly just of importance to system administrators and are thus not covered by this documentation.